danrauch/HOWTO-PopOS-AMD-HIP-with-Blender/README.md

 Probably works also with other distributions which use newish kernels.

+Environment:
-ROCm versions tested: 5.4 and 5.5
+- ROCm versions tested: 5.4 and 5.5
-Blender versions tested: 3.5 and 3.6
+- Blender versions tested: 3.5 and 3.6
-Tested GPU: Vega 7 (Integrated Graphics in Ryzen 7 4800H APU)
+- Tested GPU: Vega 7 (Integrated Graphics in Ryzen 7 4800H APU)

 ## Step-by-step